By Treven Pyles

 Posted on July 10th, 2020

-The incidence of esophageal cancer diagnosed in the United States is on the rise from the past two decades and so is the cost of its treatment.
+The incidence of esophageal cancer diagnosed in the United States is on the rise over the past two decades and so is the cost of its treatment.
 Patients with asbestos-exposure related esophageal cancer can always seek legal compensation that can help overcome financial hardships.

 The most common approaches of treatment for esophageal cancer include surgery, chemotherapy followed by surgery, chemoradiotherapy followed by surgery, and chemoradiotherapy.
 Esophageal cancer care costs also include hospitalization and supportive care costs.
 Here are the average costs of the different treatment approaches:

 Depending on certain factors that are unique in each case, the cost of esophageal cancer care may vary.
 The factors that differ between individuals and influence the total cost incurred for esophageal cancer management include the age, staging of the cancer, treatment plan, cancer care provider/facility chosen for treatment, and health insurance coverage.